conjurdemos/cdemo/README.md

 3. JOB2_Rotation - This job rotates the secret being pulled by the containers.
 4. JOB2_StopContainers - This job kills all of the tomcat and webapp containers.

-### AWX , Gogs, and Jenkins Jobs
+### Ansible Tower , Gogs, and Jenkins Jobs
-AWX and Gogs are connected via an internal docker network.
+Ansible Tower and Gogs are connected via an internal docker network.
 All projects in AWX have source code in Gogs.

 1. LAB3_AnsibleBuildContainers (Jenkins) - Creates target for Ansible job.
 2. LAB3_AnsibleConjurIdentity - Pushes a conjur identity to a remote machine that is set up with the job above.